-Enrichment opportunities for school children, both virtual and in-person, are plentiful across Lane County.
-If you are looking for educational activities or "field trips" for your homeschooled children, or to augment distance learning; here is a guide to helpful local programs.
+Enrichment opportunities for school children, both virtual and in-person, are plentiful across the Eugene, Cascades & Coast region.
+If you are looking for educational activities or "field trips" for your homeschooled children, or to augment online learning; here is a guide to helpful local programs.
 Some are free and some require paid registration.

 Enhance the experience by creating an "education staycation" for your family— simply select a Eugene - Springfield hotel as your basecamp and then pick two or three activities from the list below.
 The kids won't forget this homeschool!

 Cascades Raptor Center